johndoe422/Xplorer/README.md

 # Xplore

-**Xplore** is a lightweight system tray application that restores the **Quick Launch "My Computer" expanding filesystem menu** from Windows 10 and earlier versions.
+**Xplore** is a lightweight system tray application that restores the **Quick Launch "My Computer" aka "This PC" expanding filesystem menu** from Windows 10 and earlier versions.
 Microsoft removed the quicklanch toolbar in Windows 11, but Xplore brings it back for specifically for the file system, allowing you to navigate your file system effortlessly through a dynamically expanding context menu.

 ## Features